SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/README.md

 ## How sandbox experiments connect to persona pathways

-Persona pathways explain what users should learn.
+Persona pathways explain what learners should understand for their role.

 Sandbox experiments provide the hands-on practice.